NCERT nuances negative comments in textbooks on politicians, bureaucracy

 The revised NCERT Class 10 Political Science textbook, Democratic Politics-II, has retained a cartoon by Surendra, from The Hindu, in Chapter 5 — Popular Struggles and Movements.
 But there’s a difference.
 The caption of the cartoon, which shows the bureaucracy hindering implementation of the Right to Information Act, has been changed.

 It no longer reads “The Right to Information Act is one of the recent legislations passed by Parliament.
 Who is shown as obstructing the implementation of the legislation?”.
-That has been changed to “Many democratic NCERT tones down, nuances commentary on politics & officials governments provide the Right to Information (RTI) to the citizens.
+That has been changed to “Many democratic governments provide the Right to Information (RTI) to the citizens.
 The RTI Act, 2005 is a landmark legislation passed by our Parliament.
 Under this Act, citizens can seek information from government offices pertaining to different activities.
 Do you think the cartoon exaggerates the obstructionist role of bureaucracy in the implementation of the Act?”.

 – In Chapter 6 (Political Parties) of the earlier textbook, Munni, one of two characters — the other being Unni — used as pedagogical tools by the NCERT to ask searching questions intended to start a classroom discussion around concepts, asked: “Okay, granted that we can’t live without political parties.
 But tell me how do we live with the kind of political parties we have?”.
 The revised textbook has Munni asking: “Okay, granted that we can’t live without political parties.
 But tell me on what grounds do people support a political party?